input-output-hk/jormungandr/README.md

 * on windows, you'll need to add the `/userProfile/.cargo/bin` into the Path;
 * on linux and OSX: add `${HOME}/.cargo/bin` to your `${PATH}`

+This will install 2 tools:

+* `jormungandr`: the cardano node;
+* `jcli`: a command line tool to help you use and setup the cardano node;

 ## How To Use

 In order to use jormungandr you need to configure your blockchain and